 I’M ON LOCATION - WHERE CAN I GET WATER COOLERS SO THAT CREW CAN REFILL THEIR BOTTLES?

-If you’re asking crew to bring refillable bottles to your shoot (something that we fully endorse), you’ll need to make sure there’s somewhere to fill up from.
-This could be a plumbed-in cooler at the studio, but you may need to organise a cooler or water pump if you're on location.
-The best option is the table top kind.
-More portable than the freestanding ones, and they don’t need to be powered either (although if they are you will get the option of chilled water).
+If you’re asking crew to bring refillable bottles to your shoot, make sure there's a plumbed-in cooler at the studio, or a cooler or water pump if you're on location.
+Table top coolers are more portable than the freestanding ones, and they don’t need to be powered either (although if they are you will get the option of chilled water).
 Get Set Hire supply them along with the water, in 18.9 litre containers.

 As a guide, the average attendee might drink 3-4 500ml bottles of water in a day.
 This will vary in winter/summer.
-One large bottle for the cooler is 18.9 litres, so call it 19, and say each attendee is drinking 2 litres, one bottle will serve 9-10 crew members for a day (however, I recently only got through only 3 in a day on a 50 person shoot in summer).
+One large bottle for the cooler is 18.9 litres, so call it 19, and say each attendee is drinking 2 litres, one bottle will serve 9-10 crew members for a day.
 Any extra bottles you get are on sale or return so you can always over order if you’re worried and send back any unused bottles.
 Any empties also need to be kept and sent back, as they are refilled.
-We also had enough single use bottles for everyone in case people forgot bottles.
-These were handed out and named, and then refilled throughout the day.
-Even when providing one bottle each, using table top coolers still means a huge reduction in waste.
 You can also use our printable signage to remind people to bring their own bottle next time (and remind them in advance of the shoot to bring one), hire a jug and glasses from Get Set Hire, or buy some of your own to keep at the office and take out in the future.
 All of these options will help you cut down on waste.